ABOUT THE TORONTO MOTORCYCLE FILM FESTIVAL

 Awards will be given in the following categories:

-We may expand the prizes to split out narrative, documentary and experimental films depending not the number of submissions received.
+We may expand the prizes to split out narrative, documentary and experimental films depending on the number of submissions received for each category.

 1. Films must feature motorcycles or motorcycle culture as a key component or theme.

 2. Films must be in English or contain English subtitles.

 3. Films must be submitted via FilmFreeway.

 4. All submission fees are non-refundable.
 If your film does not fit our submission guidelines, it will be disqualified.

 5. You certify that you hold all necessary rights to this film and that you cleared all rights and licenses, including but not limited to copyright, trademark, royalty and credits, before submitting it to the Toronto Motorcycle Film Festival.
 You agree to indemnify Toronto Motorcycle Film Festival in the event that such rights have not been properly transferred.
 You also certify that this film is not subject to any litigation nor is threatened by any litigation.

 6. You will not hold Toronto Motorcycle Film Festival harmless for damage to, or loss of any or all materials en route to, from or otherwise at the festival and assume all legal responsibilities therein.